JayroMartinez/job-tracker/README.md

 1. Go to [https://share.streamlit.io](https://share.streamlit.io) → **New app** → **Deploy a public app from GitHub**
 2. Select your **job-tracker** repository, branch `main`, and `job-tracker.py` as the main file.
-3. In **Settings → Secrets**, add the same five secrets (GitHub PAT, username, data repo, branch, file path).
+3. In **Settings → Secrets**, add the same five secrets you condigured above (GitHub PAT, username, data repo, branch, file path).
 4. Click **Deploy**.
 Your live app will securely read/write data in the private repo.

 ---